reeseovine/ovine-icons/README.md

 - Follow [Google's adaptive icon guidelines](https://developer.android.com/google-play/resources/icon-design-specifications) and use the included `adaptive_template.svg` for scale and position.
 Use two layers: one for the background and one for the foreground.
 - Use vector logo or redraw it as a vector.
 (NO EMBEDDED RASTER IMAGES PLS)
 - If the source logo or icon looks too "busy", simplify it by reducing it to the essentials.
-- No letters or text unless the letter is the logo (NOT the wordmark). (e.g. Facebook's 'f')
+- No letters or text unless it's part of the logo (NOT the wordmark). (e.g. Facebook's 'f')
 - No shadows.
 - Gradients can be used but they should be tasteful and not too flashy.
 - All colors should be sourced from the original icon, but exceptions can be made.